 The olive egger has a varying temperament due to the genetic diversity of this chicken breed – some are very friendly, and others tend to be flighty and shy away from humans.
 Generally speaking, they are a mellow bird that gets along well with other breeds, and rarely causes much trouble.

 They are also hardy, and breeding olive egger chickens are easy since they aren’t difficult to raise.
 With their friendly dispositions, they get along well with other birds and sometimes go broody.

 Like olive eggers, Easter Eggers are a variety of chicken that carries the blue egg laying gene.
 They’re typically a cross between a blue layer (like an Ameraucana, Araucana, or Cream Legbar) and a brown layer (like a Barred Rock).

 Like all blue egg laying chicken breeds, Easter Eggers are descended from the ancient Araucana breed that first evolved in Chile to lay blue eggs.

 Because Easter Eggers are a combination of a blue egg layer and any other breed of chicken, one chicken can look completely different than another – there’s no breed standard.
 You might find that each fluffy butt has a different comb style.
 We have Easter Eggers with pea combs and others with a regular style single comb.

-They’re excellent layers who will give you lovely, large eggs.
-The color of the eggs will depend on the genetics of the individual chicken – and each Easter Egger hen lays just one color eggs.
-They don’t tend to go broody, so you should get a consistent supply of eggs year round.
+They’re excellent layers who will give you lovely, large butt nuggets.
+The color of the shell will depend on the genetics of the individual chicken – and each Easter Egger hen lays just one color eggs.
+They don’t tend to go broody, so you should get a consistent supply year round.